learnrelay/learnrelay/content/introduction/get-started-bottom.md

 `react-relay` contains the `Relay` object that we will use heavily throughout this guide.
 `react-router-relay` can be used in combination with `react-router`.

 * In [Environment Setup](#environment-setup), we pointed Relay to our `schema.json` file by using the `graphql-config` helper package.
-Additionally to the schema file, Relay also has to know the GraphQL endpoint of our backend.
+In addition to the schema file, Relay also has to know the GraphQL endpoint of our backend.
 This is referred to as the *Network Layer*.
 For most applications it is enough to use the `DefaultNetworkLayer` provided by Relay:

 ```javascript
 Relay.injectNetworkLayer(